openstack/swift/doc/source/api/pagination.rst

     Limits the result set to names that are less than the ``end_marker`` parameter value.
 You must URL-encode the ``end_marker`` value before you send the HTTP request.

+* reverse
+    By default, listings are returned sorted by name, ascending.
+If you include the ``reverse=true`` query parameter, the listing will be returned sorted by name, descending.

 To page through a large list of containers
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~